Johnny Brown (English boxer): Taking the British, European, and Empire bantamweight titles, November, 1923

-At the National Sporting Club in London, on 26 November 1923, Brown took the European, British and Commonwealth (Empire) bantamweight titles with a twenty round decision over "Bugler" Harry Lake.
+At the National Sporting Club in London, on 26 November 1923, Brown took the European, British and Commonwealth (Empire) bantamweight titles with a twenty-round decision over "Bugler" Harry Lake.
 Lake had held the European title since 30 July when he defeated French boxer Charles LeDoux.
 Though Brown took the first round, Lake forged ahead in points around the tenth.
 Lake floored Brown near the end of the fourteenth, and later shook him with a left and right.
 Brown attacked fiercely in the last four rounds, however, and managed to win by a narrow points margin, taking the Lonsdale Belt.

-In his first defence, Brown defended his titles against Harry Corbett on 23 February 1925, winning in a sixteenth round knockout at the National Sporting Club at London's Covent Gardens.
-Hill was badly beaten, particularly in the last three rounds, when he was repeatedly knocked down with hard blows to the jaw.
-In the sixteenth, Brown's seconds tossed in the towel, when they saw he was hopelessly beaten.
+In his first defence, Brown defended his titles against Harry Corbett on 23 February 1925, winning in a sixteenth-round knockout at the National Sporting Club at London's Covent Gardens.
+Corbett was badly beaten, particularly in the last three rounds, when he was repeatedly knocked down with hard blows to the jaw.
+In the sixteenth, Corbett's seconds tossed in the towel, when they saw he was hopelessly beaten.

 Brown defeated Frenchman André Routis, 1928 World Featherweight Champion, on 30 April 1925, in a fifth round disqualification at Royal Albert Hall in Kensington.
 Routis had taken the French Bantamweight title in 1924, and still held it at the time of the bout.
 Routis would take the Featherweight Championship of the World in 1928.

 Brown defeated 1927 British featherweight champion, Johnny Cuthbert on 6 September 1925 in an eighth round disqualification at Premierland, White Chapel.

-On 19 October 1925, Brown defended all three titles against Mick Hill at the National Sporting Club in Covent Garden, winning in an important twelfth round knockout.
+On 19 October 1925, Brown defended all three titles against Mick Hill at the National Sporting Club in Covent Garden, winning in an important twelfth-round knockout.
 Brown started off at a tremendous pace, scoring with both hands, but in the fourth round, Hill landed a smashing blow to the stomach, and upper cuts to the chin and in the fifth, a right uppercut to the face.
 The fifth through ninth were fairly even, but Hill briefly dropped Brown to the canvas with a left uppercut in the eleventh.
 In the twelfth, turning the tide, Brown dropped hill for a count of eight.
 When Brown arose, he was an easy mark for Brown who put him down for the count with a right smash to the jaw.
 Brown was initially a half pound overweight, and had to briefly exercise to lose the weight.